-If you caught our recent post about exploring a city on a time crunch, or have been following @lazytravelers on Instagram since at least November, then you saw that I (fairly) recently visited Milan for the first time.
+If you caught our recent post about exploring a city on a time crunch, or have been following @lazytravelers on Instagram since at least November, then you saw that I (fairly) recently visited Milan, er, Milano, for the first time.

 To be totally honest, I had minimal expectations.
-Milan seems like a city that most people either love or hate — and the ones who love it, love the nightlife, restaurant scene, and shopping.
-While this sounds fab to me, they’re not inherently baby-friendly activities, so Milan was mostly on the backburner, at least for the time being.
+Milan seems like a city that most people either love or hate.
+The ones who love it, love the nightlife, restaurant scene, and shopping.
+While this sounds fab, they’re not inherently baby-friendly activities, so Milano was temporarily on the backburner.

 But when an opportunity presents itself to visit a new city, who am I to decline?
-And so, with about a weeks’ notice, our bags were packed and we were on our way to Milano, trailing Jeff, who had business to tend to.
+So, with a week’s notice, we were on our way to Milano, trailing Jeff, who had business to tend to.

-However, because the Principe gave us a massive suite and all the attention we could ever want, it might be our most baby-friendly hotel experience to date — and this is saying a lot, because we’ve had a few.
+Not this time.
+The Principe gave us a massive suite and all the attention we could ever want.
+In fact, it might be our most baby-friendly hotel experience yet.
+This is saying a lot, because we’ve had a few.

 photo via hotel principe di savoia

-They greeted her like the VIP she is, complete with a little stuffed frog that, once she’s old enough, will apparently turn into a handsome Italian Principe.
-I’m pretty sure she was still too little to understand this empty promise, but it didn’t keep her from smooching the heck out of her new best friend.
-He didn’t leave her side for the rest of the weekend, and still makes the occasional appearance from her toybox (where he resides with her St. Regis DC panda and her St. Regis NYC teddy bear, natch).
+They greeted her with air kisses and a little stuffed frog, much like the VIP she is.
+Apparently, once she’s old enough, he will turn into a handsome Italian Principe.
+She didn’t understand this empty promise, but nevertheless, she kept smooching the heck out of her new best friend.
+He didn’t leave her side for the rest of the weekend, and still makes the occasional appearance from her toybox.
+This is where he resides with her St. Regis DC panda and her St. Regis NYC teddy bear, natch.

-When we ordered room service breakfast, the hotel also sent a high chair right up to our room, and the entire staff greeted us both by name every time we walked in and out of the hotel.
-To clarify, this wasn’t a press stay, and there was no advanced communication with the hotel, other than a quick note to let them know we were traveling with a baby.
+When we ordered room service for breakfast, the hotel also sent a high chair right up to our room.
+Throughout each day, the entire staff greeted us both by name — every time we walked in and out.
+To clarify, this wasn’t a press stay.
+The only advanced communication with the hotel was a quick note that we were traveling with a baby.
 I wasn’t super crazy about the location, but honestly, I’d walk there from London if I could.

 The fact that this is conveniently located next to one of the most beautiful malls in the world (filled with things the mother of a toddler has no business buying), and I was sold.
 We spent a solid half day, just the two of us, enjoying the Piazza, having coffee and treats at one of the cafes in the Galleria, and getting our wiggles out in the kids’ section of the bookstore.